Achieving a Deforestation-Free Supply Chain

 Other types of agricultural production driving deforestation at a lower rate include cereals, vegetables, fruit, nuts, rice, sugar, and plant-based fibers.
 Other deforestation drivers beyond agricultural production include settlement expansion, infrastructure expansion, and mineral mining.

-Habitat Loss
+Habitat loss

-Climate Change
+Climate change

-Soil Erosion
+Soil erosion

-Discover more about deforestation compliance
+Discover more about deforestation regulations and compliance

 You've learned why deforestation matters, what drives it, and its global impact.
 Next, explore how deforestation affects supply chains, review key regulations, and uncover compliance challenges.
-Finally, see how Source Intelligence’s EUDR solution empowers a deforestation-free supply chain.
+Finally, see how Source Intelligence’s EUDR solution supports a deforestation-free supply chain.

 Read the full e-book to gain actionable insights for sustainable sourcing.